VoxBorealis/text_compressor_tira/README.md

 poetry run invoke start
 ```

-## How to use

-The program only accepts .txt files at this point.
+## User Manual

+### Compression

-1. Move your desired text file into the data folder under /src
+1. Move your desired text files into the data folder under /src
-2. Follow the prompts from the program to compress it!
+2. Follow the prompts from the program to compress it, using either Huffman or LZW!
+3. Your compressed file should now be a .bin file in the same data folder

+### Decompression

+1. Follow the prompts from the program to decompress a .bin file
+2. Your decompressed file should now be in the data folder with the name: {file_name}_decompressed